(page revised 14 September 2014)

 The toll on the Porthmadog Cob which carries the A487 over an arm of the Traeth Bach estuary was bought out by the Welsh Assembly and the toll queues removed with the tolls at the end of March 2003.

-This is the only road toll wholly in Wales.
-It crosses Milford Haven near Pembroke.
-The bridge was opened in the 1970s and forms part of the otherwise untolled A477.
+This is the only significant road toll wholly in Wales.
+The bridge crosses Milford Haven near Pembroke.
+It was opened in the 1970s and forms part of the otherwise untolled A477.